 - Subscription: Choose a subscription from the dropdown list

-- Service: Search and select "Cognitive Services"
+- Service: Search and select "Azure AI services"

 - Resource: Choose a LUIS resource if there is an existing one.
 If not, select General question.